shader-slang/shader-slang.github.io/docs/index.md

 [//]: # (TODO: link more internal documentation and contribution process, build instructions etc.)

 For contributors to the Slang project, the information under the [docs/proposals/](https://github.com/shader-slang/slang/tree/master/docs/proposals) directory documents all feature proposals to the Slang language or the compiler API.

+## Frequently Asked Questions

+#### Does Slang use LLVM?

+No. The Slang compiler itself is not built on the LLVM tech stack, and does not depend on LLVM.
+If you are using Slang to generate textual or SPIRV code, no LLVM binaries are required.
+If you are using Slang to produce standalone executables or dynamically linked libraries, then a prebuilt LLVM wrapper library called `slang-llvm` is required.

+#### What's the distribution size of Slang?

+The Slang compiler binary is around 5-10 MB depending on build configuration and target architecture.